 When used as a stand-alone program, control passes to program main contained in maincl.c, which initializes the code by calling cdInit.
-It then reads the input stream (from standard input) and passes the line images into the code by calling cdRead.
-The main routine calls cdDrive to compute the model after all command lines have been read.
-It then checks whether any problems occurred during the calculation (by calling cdNwcns), prints a brief summary of what happened, and then stops.
+It then reads the input stream (from standard input) and passes the line images into the code by calls to cdRead.
+The main routine calls cdDrive to compute the model, then checks whether any problems occurred during the calculation (by calling cdNwcns).
+It then prints a brief summary of what happened and stops.
 The organization is shown in Figure 1.

 There actually is no difference in the way the stand-alone and subroutine versions of the code work.
-The main routine simply reads standard input and passes the command string into the code through routine cdRead.
-The one difference is that the main routine includes logic to identify whether the input stream is the edited header of a previous calculation.
+The main routine simply reads standard input and passes the command strings into the code through calls to routine cdRead.
+The one difference is that the main routine includes logic to identify whether the input stream is the header of a previous calculation.